Fighting privatisation in tertiary education

 UCU's campaign against the White Paper

-Read more about UCU's highly successful campaign against the government's proposed Higher Education Bill here.
-Thanks in large part to UCU and our allies, the government abandoned its planned legislation and is now attempting to introduce as many reforms as possible without democratic scrutiny.
+UCU ran a highly successful campaign against the government's proposed higher education bill in 201.
+Thanks in large part to UCU and our allies, the government abandoned its planned legislation.
+However, it is now attempting to introduce as many reforms as possible without democratic scrutiny.
 Of course, we're fighting them all the way.

 UCU has a proud history of fighting privatisation of our colleges and universities.
 This fight is becoming bigger under the Coalition government.
 The government's cuts to funding, their promotion of competition and their attempts to de-regulate the sector in favour of new for-profit providers are all combining to heighten competitive pressures on institutions.
 What we are seeing as a result, UCU would argue, is the internal recomposition of our colleges and universities around a privatised model of service delivery - the internal privatisation of our post-secondary education system.